DistrictOfJoban/nteutil/docs/TimeTracker.md

 ## Example
 ```
-    // Include ElapsedDeltaTimer, make sure to replace the path with where you put your NTEUtil scripts!
+    // Include TimeTracker, make sure to replace the path with where you put your NTEUtil scripts!
-    include(Resources.id("mtr:custom_directory/nteutil/ElapsedDeltaTimer.js"));
+    include(Resources.id("mtr:custom_directory/nteutil/TimeTracker.js"));

     function createTrain(ctx, state, train) {
-        // Create a new ElapsedDeltaTimer, this works per train
+        // Create a new TimeTracker, this works per train
-        state.timeTracker = new ElapsedDeltaTimer();
+        state.timeTracker = new TimeTracker();
     }

     function renderTrain(ctx, state, train) {